-In most cases when Django is dealing with strings, it will convert them to Unicode strings before doing anything else.
-So, as a general rule, if you pass in a bytestring, be prepared to receive a Unicode string back in the result.
+In most cases when Django is dealing with strings, it will convert them to strings before doing anything else.
+So, as a general rule, if you pass in a bytestring, be prepared to receive a string back in the result.

-Aside from Unicode strings and bytestrings, there’s a third type of string-like object you may encounter when using Django.
+Aside from strings and bytestrings, there’s a third type of string-like object you may encounter when using Django.
 The framework’s internationalization features introduce the concept of a “lazy translation” – a string that has been marked as translated but whose actual translation result isn’t determined until the object is used in a string.
 This feature is useful in cases where the translation locale is unknown until the string is used, even though the string might have originally been created when the code was first imported.

 Normally, you won’t have to worry about lazy translations.
 Just be aware that